 In the case of snakes, the cloaca fits the symmetry of the belly plates, which makes it a little more difficult to locate, unless you ask the snake to bend over and cough.
 So, to simplify things just jiggle it's hiney a bit, and the cloaca will expose itself.
-From there to the tip of its tail is the tail.
+From there to the tip of it's tail is the tail.

 They'll wiggle their tails to lure the predator to attack that appendage, and when it does it will either rip the tail off or the amphibian will jerk itself free from the tail.
 The disconnected tail continues to wiggle, becoming the focus of the predator's attention and allowing the prey animal to escape.